 COSSAP supports activities that:

-COSSAP grantees expanding public awareness opioid, stimulant, and substance abuse
+COSSAP grantees expanding public awareness about opioid, stimulant, and substance use and misuse

 In Beaver County, Pennsylvania, accidental overdose deaths increased by 240 percent from 2014 to 2016, and more than 600 naloxone reversals were reported in 2016.
 Beaver County is also the first county in the region to report an overdose death from carfentanil, an analog of the synthetic opioid analgesic fentanyl, 10,000 times more potent than morphine.
 In response, Beaver County will implement a program to analyze the underlying causes of opioid misuse and to create a data exchange system for use by the Criminal Justice Advisory Board, the Sequential Intercept Model Committee, and the Drug Coalition to influence policy.
 Additional goals include evaluating outreach, prevention, and treatment efforts and to work to expand prescription drug monitoring.
 Townsend Associates LLC will serve as the project’s research partner.